Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Masonry openings: The opening in a masonry wall to accept a window or door unit, the same as a rough opening in a frame wall.

-Mortise: A slot or rectangular cavity cut into a piece of wood to receive another part.
+Mortise: A slot or rectangular cavity cut into a piece of wood to receive another projecting (tenon) part.

 Mullion: The vertical or horizontal divisions or joints between single windows in a multiple window unit.